Colored Vertex Models and Iwahori Whittaker Functions: Outline of the paper

 \section{Outline of the paper}

 Let us now explain the results of this paper in more detail.
-We begin with a brief description of spherical Whittaker functions for $\GL_r (F)$ and their associated six-vertex models, which we will call \textit{Tokuyama models.} Let $\mathfrak{o}$ be the ring of integers of the nonarchimedean local field $F$ and let $v^{- 1}$ be the cardinality of the residue field.
+We begin with a brief description of spherical Whittaker functions for $\GL_r (F)$ and their associated six-vertex model, which we will call the \textit{Tokuyama model}.
+Let $\mathfrak{o}$ be the ring of integers of the nonarchimedean local field $F$ and let $v^{- 1}$ be the cardinality of the residue field.
 Construct an unramified principal series representation of $\GL_r (F)$ from a character of $T (F) / T (\mathfrak{o})$ where $T$ is the maximal split torus (see Section~\ref{Iwahoripreliminaries} for full details).
 These representations have unique Whittaker functionals and a unique-up-to-constant vector which is right invariant under $K = \GL_r (\mathfrak{o})$.
 The spherical Whittaker function is the image of this vector in the Whittaker functional and it is completely determined by its values on $T (F) / T (\mathfrak{o})$, which we identify with the weight lattice $\Lambda$ of the Langlands dual group.
 It is easily seen that the spherical Whittaker function vanishes unless the associated weight is dominant.
 The remaining values for dominant weights are given by the Shintani-Casselman-Shalika formula in terms of Schur polynomials in the Langlands parameters of the principal series.
-By Tokuyama's theorem, described in {\cite{Tokuyama,HamelKing,hkice}} and recalled below as (\ref{tokform}), there exists a family of solvable six-vertex models indexed by dominant weights whose partition functions give the Shintani-Casselman-Shalika formula.
+By Tokuyama's theorem, described in {\cite{Tokuyama,HamelKing,hkice}} and recalled below as (\ref{tokform}), there exists a solvable six-vertex model with boundary conditions indexed by dominant weights whose partition function give the Shintani-Casselman-Shalika formula.

-There are multiple ways to describe these six-vertex models.
+There are multiple ways to describe this six-vertex model.
 A state of the system attaches a spin \plus or \minus to each edge of a grid so that each vertex has adjacent edges in one of six possible configurations seen for example in \cite[Table~1]{hkice}.
 Alternatively, the state may be described by connecting the edges labeled with \minus into lines or paths as in Section~8.1 of {\cite{Baxter}}.
 The models needed in this paper refine the six vertex model by coloring these paths.